Basavarajsm2102/MLOPS-proj-2/README.md

 - Run the second **Configure** command: `./run.sh`.
 - Verify the runner status in GitHub (should show as **idle**).
 - Restart the runner if needed with `./run.sh`.
-  🔗 Connects GitHub with the EC2 instance for CI-CD.
+  🔗 Connects GitHub with the EC2 instance for CI-CD in MLOps.

 ---